fliu2476/vue2-svg-icon/README.md

 - **this dir are not supported to be configured now**
 - **src folder should be in the same folder with node_modules**

-### 3. import vue-svg-icon in your main.js
+### 3. import vue2-svg-icon in your main.js
 ```
-import Icon from 'vue-svg-icon/Icon.vue';
+import Icon from 'vue2-svg-icon/Icon.vue';
 Vue.component('icon', Icon);
 ```
 ### 4. use the svg icon in your vue!